 The procedure tends to reduce pressure by about 20 to 30 percent, or roughly the equivalent of one glaucoma medication.
 Trabeculoplasty demonstrates up to 80% success in lowering IOP, depending on certain characteristics of the patient being treated, such as number of glaucoma medications used, amount of pigment within the eye’s drainage canal, and type of glaucoma.
-The effects of this procedure are not permanent, and tend to wear off after three to five years.
+The effects of this procedure are not permanent and tend to wear off after two to five years.
 Trabeculoplasty can be repeated when the treatment effect begins to fade, often with good pressure-lowering results.

 Trabeculoplasty is not 100% effective at lowering intraocular pressure.
 Results often vary depending upon the type of glaucoma, number and type of eye drops being taken, and other conditions affecting the eye.
-Your surgeon will discuss your specfic situation and will provide appropriate guidance.
+Your surgeon will discuss your specific situation and will provide appropriate guidance.